MYTHSENSUS

 All 26 systems · Cosmic Score 1–1,000 · Free beta

-Mythsensus content is generated by AI for entertainment, self-exploration, and personal reflection.
-It is not medical, legal, financial, or psychological advice.
+Mythsensus scores are computed deterministically; the narrative readings are AI-assisted from classical sources — offered for entertainment, self-exploration, and personal reflection.
+Not medical, legal, financial, or psychological advice.
 The stars may illuminate the path — the steps remain yours alone.

 Read the full disclaimer →